DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onafterlinkdelete_event.md - fires after the user deletes a link
 - api/gantt_onafterlinkupdate_event.md - fires after the user updates a link
 - api/gantt_onafterquickinfo_event.md - fires after the pop-up edit form is closed
-- api/gantt_onafterredo_event.md - fires after the api/gantt_redo.md method was called
+- api/gantt_onafterredo_event.md - fires after the redo() method was called
 - api/gantt_onaftertaskadd_event.md - fires after the user adds a task to the Gantt chart
 - api/gantt_onaftertaskautoschedule_event.md - fires for each task which has been autoscheduled
 - api/gantt_onaftertaskdelete_event.md - fires after the user deletes a task
 - api/gantt_onaftertaskdrag_event.md - fires after the user has finished to drag and released the mouse button
 - api/gantt_onaftertaskmove_event.md - fires after a task was moved to a new position
 - api/gantt_onaftertaskupdate_event.md - fires after the user updates a task
-- api/gantt_onafterundo_event.md - fires after the api/gantt_undo.md method was called
+- api/gantt_onafterundo_event.md - fires after the undo() method was called
 - api/gantt_onajaxerror_event.md - fires if the server returns an error
 - api/gantt_onautoschedulecircularlink_event.md - fires if some dependency loops were found during auto scheduling
 - api/gantt_onbeforeautoschedule_event.md - fires before auto scheduling